rcghpge/pymo/docs/notes.md

 ### Software Architecture Analysis
 - I added Pandoc functionality as `mojo doc` currently only converts mojo files to json files.
 Pandoc is a universal markup converter written in Haskell.
 Mojo open source currently has Modo for documentation generation for Mojo projects written in Go as well as the
 EmberJson project which parses json files written in Mojo.
+- I installed py2mojo.
+Py2mojo automates converting Python source code to Mojo.
+It is a promising tool, but because of Mojo's continued development, it is a bit out of date.
+It can be built upon for Mojo's ecosystem.
+See repository's link here: https://github.com/msaelices/py2mojo